wp-plugins/customericare-livechat/readme.txt

 == Frequently Asked Questions ==

+= Is this plugin really free? =

+Yes!
+We have a free live chat plan with some limitations and an all-inclusive prestige plan for $10/month/seat.
+You will get 7 day free on the Prestige plan when you signup and will be downgraded to the free plan afterwards.

 = How do I start? =

 After you install the plugin and create an account you simply log on to app.customericare.com.
 You can then monitor your website’s visitors and chat with them!